On the trail of embodied memories | Tracing the memories our bodies hold

 Following an open call, Dr. Maiada Aboud has been working with seven participants in a series of workshops focusing on identity, femininity, pain, taboos around menstruation, equal rights and social change.
 Project outcomes will include a series of testimony videos and a new performance which will be showcased during the festival.
 Maiada is also recording a series of discussions on gender and taboos which we will be releasing in the run up to the festival.

 + Antonia Fuhr, Christina Gabriela Galli, Maria Trinks, Uli Pilwax

 Ancestral body noise

-Gugulethu 'Dumama' Duma, cultural researcher, future folk musician and lifelong psycho-spiritual student, guides five participants, who identify themselves as part of the BIPOC diaspora in Berlin, through a six-week intercultural healing process via biomythography and reconnection with ancestors.
-In this process, the remnants of rituals are honored through kinesthetic and vocal intimacy, harnessing the power of collective creativity that has developed in an era of social distancing amid political and social resistance.
+Gugulethu 'Dumama' Duma, cultural researcher, future-folk musician and lifelong psycho-spiritual student, guides five participants who identify as part of the BIPOC diaspora in Berlin through a six-week intercultural healing process via biomythography and ancestral reconnection.
+In this process, the remnants of rituals are honored through kinesthetic and vocal intimacy, harnessing the power of a collective creativity developed in a time of social distancing amidst political and social resistance.

 Cultural researcher, future-folk musician and life-long psycho-spiritual student, Gugulethu 'Dumama' Duma is guiding 5 participants who identify as part of the BIPOC diaspora in Berlin through a 6 week long, intercultural healing incubator on biomythography and ancestral reconnection.
 The focus will be on honoring the remnants of ritual through kinaesthetic and vocal intimacy, engaging the power of a collective creativity developed amidst political and social resistance in a time of social distancing.